bdgcypher/indigo/README.md

 4. Open http://localhost:3000 in your browser
 5. See the site in all its glory

-You are welcome you to explore the code and offer any feedback or suggestions for improvement.
+You are welcome to explore the code and offer any feedback or suggestions for improvement.
 Thank you for visiting this project!